 For example, imagine that the colorGroups array contains four items: [0, 1, 2, 3].
 This array specifies three ranges, or groups: 0-1, 1-2 and 2-3.
 Thus, data values will be split up into three groups.
 Each group will be assigned a color from the palette in order to paint the corresponding areas.
 Areas of those data values that do not match neither group will be drawn in a default color.

-Use the customize option instead.
+Use the customize property instead.

 The customize function should return the object that contains options to be changed for a certain area.
 These options are listed below.